-• Respect the rights of others, including private property owners, recreational trail users, campers and others so they can enjoy their recreational activities undisturbed.
+- Respect the rights of others, including private property owners, recreational trail users and campers, so they can enjoy their recreational activities undisturbed.

 To ride your OHV on public land or trails in Montana, it must be registered in your home state.
 A decal for off-road use must be displayed in a conspicuous location on your OHV.
 Nonresidents using their OHVs in Montana must purchase an annual Nonresident Temporary Use Permit.
+Montanans must purchase an OHV Resident Trail Pass, which is valid for up to two calendar years.
 For information on OHV registration and trail passes, for residents and nonresidents, visit Montana Fish, Wildlife & Parks.
-For information on road designations, conditions and closures, and off-roading laws, visit Montana State Parks.

 You can rent off-road vehicles at various outfitters throughout the region, and some outfitters also offer guided rides.
-Always make sure you wear protective gear, including a helmet, while off-roading, which you should be able to rent with your vehicle—but call ahead to make sure.
-Also note that rental shops are great sources of information.
-You can ask them all about terrain and trails, including which are best for your experience level.
-Note that most rentals come with digital GPS trail maps that allow people to enjoy the ride and not worry about getting lost.
+Always ensure you wear protective gear, including a helmet, while off-roading.
+This gear should be available for rent with your vehicle, but please call ahead to confirm.
+Also, note that rental shops are great sources of information.
+You can ask them about the terrain and trails, including which ones are best suited for your experience level.
+Most rentals come with digital GPS trail maps, allowing people to enjoy the ride without worrying about getting lost.

 Open: Year-round (weather dependent)